thesharmavishu/netflix_sql_project/README.md

 group by type
 '''

--- 2. Find the most common rating for movies and Tv Shows ?
+### -- 2.
+Find the most common rating for movies and Tv Shows ?
+'''sql
 select type , rating from netflix

 select